Migrate an active DNS name to Azure App Service

 Bind the domain name preemptively

-When you bind a custom domain preemptively, you accomplish both of the following before making any changes to your DNS records:
+When you bind a custom domain preemptively, you accomplish both of the following before making any changes to your existing DNS records:

 - Verify domain ownership